 7 Reasons Everyone Should Start Investing Early

-Most people think investing is something you do “later.”
+Most people think investing is something they’ll start later.

-But waiting is the most expensive mistake you can make.
+👉 Waiting is one of the most expensive financial mistakes you can make.

 1. Time Is More Powerful Than Money

-When it comes to investing, time matters more than the amount you start with.
+When it comes to investing, time matters more than how much you start with.

 If you invest consistently over many years, compound growth begins to work in your favor.